lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 ## Ordinances for Minor Children

+Guidelines for obtaining approval from parents or guardians for a minor child to receive the following ordinances and blessings are provided in the sections listed below:

+  * For naming and blessing: 38.2.7.2 and 38.2.7.3

+  * For baptism and confirmation: 38.2.8.2

-A minor child may be blessed, baptized, confirmed, ordained to a priesthood office, or set apart to a calling only with the consent of (1) parents who have a legal right to participate in the decision or (2) legal guardians.
-For questions about the legal rights of noncustodial parents, the bishop or stake president seeks legal advice from the Church’s Office of General Counsel or from the area office (see 38.8.23).
+  * For ordination to a priesthood office: 38.2.9.2

+For questions about the legal rights of parents or guardians, the bishop or stake president seeks legal advice from the Church’s Office of General Counsel or from the area office (see 38.8.23).
-For guidelines about baptizing and confirming minor children, see 38.2.8.2.

 18.5